We review the Oakley Radar EV Path Sunglasses and why they may be the best cycling frame!

-It’s been over two months since the 2015 release two models hit store shelves.
+It’s been over two months since the 2015 release-two models hit store shelves.
 While I picked up the Oakley Jawbreaker instantly, I held off on the Oakley Radar EV Sunglasses until now.
 Oakley’s famed friends and family sale and passing by the store put me in the inevitable position of going home with a pair (like virtually everyone else on OakleyForum).

-Oakley Radar EV Sunglasses Frame
+Oakley Radar EV Frame

-In this review I’ll address the Radar EV in general and in comparison to those pairs, as well as in the context of cycling.
+In this review, I’ll address the Radar EV in general and in comparison to those pairs, as well as in the context of cycling.
 I bought the Pitch Cut in Matte Uranium with Prizm Outfield lenses.
-Included was the typical Vault, instructions, and warranty papers.
+Included were the typical Vault, instructions, and warranty papers.
 The frames weren’t perfectly straight, but I’ve had this happen with a brand new Radarlock and in the practical sense it can’t be felt.

 Lens Coverage and Fit

 As you can see in the photos, the Oakley Radar EV runs a bit taller than the Radarlock (both being Pitch cuts).
 Remember when it’s up in your face, mere millimeters will feel like a bigger difference.
 Against the Jawbreaker, a lot of the difference is just the presence of the lower jaw.
-Lens sizes alone are similar, although the EV actually runs a bit wider as I curiously tried to slip the lens in the Jawbreaker frame, where the extended sides blocked off closure of the jaw.
+Lens sizes alone are similar, although the EV actually runs a bit wider as I curiously tried to slip the lens in the Jawbreaker frame, where the extended sides blocked off the closure of the jaw.

 Nosepad and Earstems

 The Radar EV stays true to the Radar lineage in incorporating hammer stem profiles.
-This results in some of the firmest (not necessarily tight) fits in Oakley’s sport line.
+This results in one of the firmest (not necessarily tight) fits in Oakley’s sport line.
 In a relative perspective, the ends finish a tad wider than the Radarlock, virtually on par with the Jawbreaker (stems at longest setting), and narrower than the M2 (which has shorter stems).

 While I like this firm fit, the EV’s hammer profile is more forward than the Radarlock, specifically more forward than some helmet straps which include my own.
 I personally strive for “un-interrupted” contact, currently also coping with this when using my prime option Jawbreaker.
-It’s not something that I think comprises fit or security, but just pokes at my own obsessive awareness.
+It’s not something that I think comprises fit or security but just pokes at my own obsessive awareness.

-In terms of shape the EV’s stems curve more than the contact areas of Radarlock, drawing back to the original Radar profile and arguably being more ergonomic.
-This, paired with the wider and longer earsock design were upsides for me as I felt reduced feel of pinching over long periods of time.
+In terms of shape, the EV’s stems curve more than the contact areas of Radarlock, drawing back to the original Radar profile and arguably being more ergonomic.
+This, paired with the wider and longer earsock design were upsides for me as I felt a reduced feel of pinching over long periods of time.